 Keywords.
 All Articles, Letters, and Perspectives must be accompanied by 5–8 keywords.
 These keywords will appear in the PDF version of the article and will also be used as a search term in the HTML version of the article.

 Text (Articles).
 The first paragraphs of an Article should explain the motivation for and import of the work, where it fits in the development of the field and of chemistry, and perhaps why it should be of interest to chemists in other areas.
 It should be possible to do this without excessively increasing the length of the Article.
 Extensive reviews of the literature cannot be accepted.
 Thoughtful use of schemes and figures (with well-composed captions) is recommended, so that even casual browsers can discern the nature of the work.
 Well-known procedures should be designated by name, or literature references to them should be given.
 Experimental results are of lasting value and should be clearly and logically presented in a separate section.
-Standard Article format must be used for preparing a manuscript for submission as an Article, including section headings and a proper Introduction, a complete Experimental Section (unless placed in the Supporting Information), Results, and Discussion.
+Standard Article format must be used for preparing a manuscript for submission as an Article, including section headings and a proper Introduction, a complete Experimental Section (containing all of the important and unique experimental procedures), Results, and Discussion.
 The addition of a Conclusion section at the end of the manuscript, which briefly summarizes the principal conclusions of the work, is recommended.
 If desired for clarification, section headings may be given Arabic numbers and subsections numbered in decimals (e.g., subsection 2.1 and subsection 2.2).

 Text (Letters).
 Section headings (Introduction, Experimental Section, Conclusion, etc.) should not be used in a Letter.